Local alpha-removal strength in the mean-field approximation: Numerical results

 The peak height is similar to each other for $^{112,116,120}$Sn, while it is apparently smaller for $^{124}$Sn.
 This is naturally understood by the pair density in Fig.~\ref{fig:kappa_Sn}.
 The proton matrix elements $F_0^{(p)}(\vecr)$, which is given by Eq.~(\ref{eq:F_0_normal}), are determined by the HOO, namely $g_{9/2}$ orbitals.
 They are surface peaked and approximately identical to each other among all the isotopes.
 The neutron matrix element $F_0^{(n)}(\vecr)$ is given by $|\kappa_n(\vecr)|^2$, according to Eq.~(\ref{eq:F_0_super}).
 Therefore, variations in ${\cal S}_\alpha^0(\vecr)=F_0^{(n)}(\vecr)F_0^{(p)}(\vecr)$ come from those in $F_0^{(n)}(\vecr)=|\kappa_n(\vecr)|^2$.
 A reduction in $\kappa_n(\vecr)$ at $r\approx 5$ fm is the reason of the reduced peak height in ${\cal S}_\alpha^0(\vecr)$ in $^{124}$Sn.
 This is easily confirmed by artificially increasing the neutron pairing gap: We have found that the peak height of ${\cal S}_\alpha^0(\vecr)$ increases by about 50 \% when we double the pairing gap $\Delta_n$.

-The alpha-knockout experimental data in Ref.~\cite{Tan21} clearly indicate the monotonous decrease as a function of the neutron number.
-The experiment measures the missing mass spectra to extract the cross section in which the residual nucleus is in the ground state.
+The $\alpha$-knockout experimental data in Ref.~\cite{Tan21} clearly indicate a monotonic decrease as a function of the neutron number.
+The experiment measures the missing-mass spectra to extract the cross section in which the residual nucleus is in the ground state.
 Therefore, this isotopic dependence should be related to ${\cal S}_\alpha^0(\vecr)$ at the nuclear surface.
 The peak height of ${\cal S}_\alpha^0(\vecr)$ shown in Fig.~\ref{fig:S0_Sn} is similar to each other except for $^{124}$Sn.
-Furthermore, they are almost identical at $r\gtrsim 5.5$ fm where the alpha knockout mainly takes place, namely,
+Furthermore, they are almost identical at $r\gtrsim 5.5$ fm where the $\alpha$ knockout mainly takes place, namely,

 at $r\gtrsim 5.5$ fm.
 In other words, ${\cal S}_\alpha^0(\vecr)$ is universal for these isotopes in the surface region.
 This seems to be inconsistent with the experimental observation, at first sight.